-Two (2) positions: Practitioner Representative of RDNs (1 position) and Practitioner Representative of NDTRs (1 position).
-Each position serves a four-year term, year one as Representative-elect and years two through four as Representative and voting member of the ACEND Board.
+Two (2) positions: Practitioner and/or Employer Representative of RDNs (1 position) and Practitioner and/or Employer Representative of NDTRs (1 position).
+Each position serves a four-year term, year one as Representative-elect and years two through four as Representative and voting member of the ACEND® Board.

 Part I: Qualifications

-- Demonstrated leadership in dietetics practice, worked with Registered Dietitian Nutritionists (RDN) and/or Nutrition and Dietetics Technician, Registered (NDTR).
+Demonstrated leadership in nutrition and dietetics practice, worked with Registered Dietitians and/or Nutrition and Dietetics Technicians, Registered.

-- May not serve simultaneously on other groups within the Academy that may represent a conflict of interest with ACEND activities or violate U.S Department of Education regulations (i.e., elected member of the Academy Board of Directors, an Academy Board appointee to an Academy committee, etc.).
-Board members of the Commission on Dietetic Registration (CDR) are not permitted to serve on the ACEND board by CDR policies.
-May not have previously worked for ACEND or volunteered as an ACEND program reviewer and/or board member.
+May not serve simultaneously on other groups within the Academy that may represent a conflict of interest with ACEND® activities or violate U.S Department of Education regulations (i.e., elected member of the Academy Board of Directors, an Academy Board appointee to an Academy committee, etc.).
+Board members of the Commission on Dietetic Registration (CDR) are not permitted to serve on the ACEND® board by CDR policies.

 Part II: Requirements

-- The ACEND Practitioner Representatives shall serve for a four (4) year term.
+The Practitioner and/or Employer Representatives shall serve for a four (4) year term.

-- The ACEND Practitioner Representative positions require a time commitment of approximately sixteen (16) days each year for meetings and travel.
-Additional time is required for conference calls, correspondence, planning, writing reports, etc. Depending on committee appointments and ACEND's program of work, this time commitment may be greater.
+The ACEND® Practitioner and/or Employer Representative positions require a time commitment of approximately sixteen (16) days each year for meetings and travel.
+Additional time is required for conference calls, correspondence, planning, writing reports, etc. Depending on committee appointments and ACEND®'s program of work, this time commitment may be greater.
 Employer support in advance is encouraged.